cbs4385/TD/Assets/Scripts/Props/FAIRYRING_SETUP.md

 - Shows exact center of ring

 ### Console Logs
 Currently, FairyRing does not log messages.
-If you need debugging:
-- Add `Debug.Log($"Visitor {visitor.name} entered FairyRing");` in OnVisitorEnter
-- Add `Debug.Log($"Visitor {visitor.name} exited FairyRing");` in OnVisitorExit
-- Check VisitorController.IsEntranced value in Inspector during play
+Check VisitorController.IsEntranced value in Inspector during play.

 ### Inspector Values (during Play Mode)
 Select a Visitor GameObject to see: